RuthyYao/RuthyYao.github.io/_posts/2024-11-12-Streaming-Services-Acquisition-and-Monetization-Analysis.md

 # Project Overview  <a name="overview-main"></a>

 ### Business Problem <a name="overview-business-problem"></a>
 Foodie Fi started the video streaming service that only had food related content a year ago.
 They sell monthly and annual sbuscription plans, giving their customer unlimited on-demand access to exclusively food related vedios from around the world.
-The management team wants to review the product performance and would like to make data-based decisions on products, customers and other business growth strategies.
+The management team wants to review the product performance and would like to make data-based decisions on products, customers and other business growth strategies in the future.
 <br>

 ### Actions <a name="overview-actions"></a>
 I first compiled the necessary data from the data tables that contains the plans and customer subscriptions data.